westernmagic/rust-in-hpc/Readme.md

 In the first part, the Rust will be evaluated for potential usage at CSCS.
 In particular, the following questions should be tackled:

  - [x] how to install and run Rust programs with "user access" rights on Piz Daint
- - [/] is MPI wrapper for Rust compatible with Cray’s implementation
+ - [x] is MPI wrapper for Rust compatible with Cray’s implementation
  - [ ] how to interface Rust program with numerical libraries, such as MKL, MAGMA, ScaLAPACK, cuBlasXt, etc.
  - [ ] how to write GPU-enabled application in Rust; what are the complications or simplifications comparing to the C/C++/FORTRAN GPU applications
  - [ ] how to debug and profile Rust-based programs